ryancblocker/fileOrganizer/README.md

 # File Organizer

 A Python-based file organization tool that helps you keep your directories clean and organized by automatically sorting files into categorized folders based on their file types.
-The tool comes with three interfaces:
-- Command-line (CLI) for terminal users
-- Basic Tkinter GUI for a simple graphical interface
-- Modern PyQt6-based GUI with enhanced features and better aesthetics
+The tool uses a modern PyQt6-based GUI with enhanced features and sleek aesthetics.

 ## Features